 The fifth generation of mobile networking is here and getting more prominent by the day.
 Alongside the continuation and increasing popularity of pandemic-fueled remote working in 2022, 5G network coverage has expanded, accelerating its rollout throughout the U.S. and the world.
 All three major service providers now have nationwide networks, with plans to improve 5G offerings both in the home and via mobile in the next few years.

 Already, 5G is changing the way we view and use technology.
 As it moves on it way to future ubiquity, it’s time to learn about the current advantages of 5G, how it will coexist with 4G, and determine how to get the most out of it.

-We’ve looked at how fast 5G is before, but there isn’t a specific speed we can expect.
-Instead, think of 5G as offering a speed range and the actual speeds you get will depend on what network you’re connecting to, how busy it is, what device you’re using, and a few other factors.
-This table gives you a rough idea of the maximum speeds of each generation of cell network technology and the average speeds in the real world.
+In considering 5G speed, there are few specifics to pin down.
+Instead, we prefer to think of 5G in its early stages as offering more of a speed range.
+That’s because the actual speeds you get depend on what wireless network you’re connecting to, your location and how busy it is, and the device you’re using.
+This table gives you a rough idea of the maximum speeds of each generation of cellular network technology and the average speeds in the real world.